jaycen9887/JiraAttachmentUploader/README.md

 	6.Click "Copy to clipboard"

-	7.Right click on the "" ruby script to edit it
+	7.Edit the ruby script you intend to use

 	8.Paste the copied token from step 6 into the $password field
 ```